 | Session creates | 5 / min / IP | Enforced at relay, returns 429 on excess |

-| Memory entries per author | 500 | Oldest entries evicted when cap reached |
+| Memory entries per author | Capped | Oldest entries evicted when cap reached |

-| Session idle expiry | 90 seconds | Measured from last push or heartbeat |
+| Session idle expiry | Auto | Measured from last push or heartbeat |

-| Heartbeat timeout | 60 seconds | Client-side: auto-disconnect and reset to Idle |
+| Heartbeat timeout | Auto | Client-side: auto-disconnect and reset to Idle |

 JSON over HTTP.
 Tokens normalized to uppercase.
 Sessions expire after 90s idle.
 Rate limit: 5 creates/min per IP.